MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/get-started/what-s-new-in-vmm.md

 When hosts and storage are under heavy load, you might want to ensure that certain disks, virtual machines, applications, or tenants will not drop below a certain Quality of Service (QoS) for storage.
 VMM has been improved so it's easier to specify QoS.

 - For more information, see [Managing storage Quality of Service for Scale-out file servers in VMM](../Manage/Managing-storage-Quality-of-Service-policies-for-Scale-Out-File-Servers-in-VMM.md)

-## <a name="bkmkNetworking"></a>Networking
+## What's new in VMM for networking

-The following networking enhancements are available in VMM in System Center 2016 Technical Preview:
+The following networking enhancements are available in VMM in System Center 2016

-## What's new in VMM for Software Defined Networking
+#### Software Defined Networking

 With VMM 2016, you can deploy the entire Software Defined Networking (SDN) stack using VMM Service Templates.
 Leveraging the powerful VMM Service Templates provides you with the capability to deploy and onboard SDN stack  through a UI driven and streamlined experience.
 Following sections cover more details about the SDN artifacts you can deploy using VMM: